2024-25 Edition

 Sameer Singh, Ph.D.
 University of Massachusetts Amherst, Associate Professor of Computer Science; Electrical Engineering and Computer Science; Language Science (artificial intelligence and machine learning, databases and data mining, scientific and numerical computing)

 Julio R. Torres, Ph.D.
-Georgetown University, Associate Professor of Spanish and Portuguese; Language Science (heritage and second language acquisition; multilingualism)
+Georgetown University, Associate Professor of Spanish and Portuguese; Education; Language Science (heritage and second language acquisition; multilingualism)

 Bernard H. Tranel, Ph.D.
-University of California, San Diego, Professor Emeritus of Language Science (linguistics, linguistic theory, phonology, phonetics, morphology, optimality theory, romance languages, French linguistics, tone languages, margi, mixtec)
+University of California, San Diego, Professor Emeritus of Language Science (linguistics, linguistic theory, phonology, phonetics, morphology, optimality theory, Romance languages, French linguistics, tone languages, Margi, Mixtec)

 Julie Washington, Ph.D.
 University of Michigan, Professor of Education; Language Science (language development, language disorders, cultural-linguistic variation, poverty, reading growth)